Neunerlei/docker-images/docs/nginx.md

 ## Advanced Customization: Templating and Overrides

-This image uses a powerful templating engine that processes all internal configuration files on startup.
-This allows for deep customization of NGINX.
+This image uses a powerful templating engine that processes **all internal configuration files** on startup.
+This allows for deep customization of NGINX, Supervisor, and other components.

 ### How Templating Works

 Every configuration file inside `/etc/container/templates/` is treated as a template.
-The entrypoint script will read these templates, substitute placeholders like `${VAR_NAME}` with their environment variable values, and write the final config to its destination.
-This applies to both global snippets and direct file overrides.
+The entrypoint script will read these files, substitute placeholders with their corresponding environment variable values, and write the final config to its destination.

+You can use any of the environment variables listed above as placeholders in your custom files, using the syntax `${VAR_NAME}`.

 #### The `[[DEBUG_VARS]]` Helper